bq/robopad-plusplus/README.rst

 #.
 Upload the Arduino code to your robot.
 You can find it in the Arduino folder of this project or in `DIY web of Bq  <http://diy.bq.com/printbots/>`_ (the code in the web is not available yet).

+#.
+In order to install the firmware of the Crab printbot that you will find in the Arduino folder, you have to copy the ``Oscillator`` folder (that is in the Oscillator_Lib folder) in to the ``libraries`` folder in the folder where you have installed the Arduino program.
+You can find more detailed info for doing this in the `documentation of the Arduino web <http://arduino.cc/en/Guide/Libraries>`_.

 Requirements
 ============